FelixOnline/v2/content/articles/2017-3-3-my-sun-and-stars.md

  - /science/6843/my-sun-and-stars
 imported: true
 comments:
+ - value: >
- - Hey KateLooking forward to reading all about it Could you do me a favor If you go to the library at MBL theres a quote on the wall something about not always looking at books but going outside  Could you post a pic of it  I liked the quote a lot  especially given the con8xtte211 and cant remember exactly how it goesThanks
+     Hey Kate,Looking forward to reading all about it.
+Could you do me a favor?
+If you go to the library at MBL, there’s a quote on the wall… something about not always looking at books but going outside.
+Could you post a pic of it?
+I liked the quote a lot — especially given the con#8xt&amp;te211; and can’t remember exactly how it goes.Thanks!

 # Article Taxonomies
 categories: